-New Jersey public assistance.
+New Jersey public assistance and government aid.

 Low income families can receive public assistance in New Jersey from several statewide programs and resources.
 The primary government agency that administers the emergency assistance programs is the New Jersey Department of Human Services.
 Learn about the various resources administered by county or city below.